Five Surprising Causes of Canker Sores and Proven Prevention Strategies

 3. Avoid Trigger Foods

-Certain foods can irritate the mouth and trigger canker sores.
+Certain foods may irritate your mouth and trigger canker sores.
 Common culprits include:

 • Spicy foods